Royal Air Force in World War II: Warfare

 At the beginning of the Second World War, Group Captain Syd Bufton, commander of the No. 10 Squadron, developed innovative tactics for target marking.
 His crews used flares to mark targets and guide other aircraft to the markers.
 He convinced the leadership at the Air Ministry of the need for a specialized target marking group for the entire Bomber Command.
 Although Arthur Harris, who took command in April 1942, rejected the idea because he was opposed to an elite unit within Bomber Command, Charles Portal, the Chief of the Air Staff, ultimately prevailed.
-On August 17, 1942, the Pathfinder Force (PFF) was formed, consisting of four bomber squadrons detached from various groups of Bomber Command.
+On 17 August 1942, the Pathfinder Force (PFF) was formed, consisting of four bomber squadrons detached from various groups of Bomber Command.
 Over time, the original aircraft were replaced by more powerful types such as the Lancaster and the Mosquito.

 The PFF had eight main tasks, which related to the aircraft rather than the crews, although experienced crews were often selected for special missions.
 New crews were initially deployed as supporters to increase the number of aircraft over the target area.
 Windowers dropped deflector material “window” to interfere with enemy radar.
 Backers-up, also called “Visual Centerers”, corrected the target markers by calculating the center of the impact.
 Route Markers marked important turning points, while Blind Illuminators marked the target with flares to support Primary Visual Markers who set their markers visually - the most challenging task.
 Other roles included the Blind Markers, who aimed with radar support, and the Recenterers, who corrected markers during an attack to maintain accuracy.
 Later, Master Bombers and Deputy Master Bombers were also introduced, who circled high above the target, gave instructions by radio and corrected errors.

 The Pathfinders used three target marking methods: “Parramatta”, in which targets were marked blindly with radar (H2S or oboe); “Newhaven”, in which targets were marked visually; and “Wanganui”, in which illuminated bombs were detonated above the clouds.
 While Parramatta and Newhaven offered greater precision, Wanganui was considered less accurate as the bombs had to be dropped on moving tracers.
-The growing threat from the German night fighter defense led to the formation of the 100 (Bomber Support) Group in 1943.
+The growing threat from the German night fighter defence led to the formation of the 100 (Bomber Support) Group in 1943.
 This specialized unit combined electronic countermeasures (Radio Countermeasures, RCM) and its own fighter aircraft to combat German night fighters.
 The group jammed enemy radar systems, communication channels and navigation aids to reduce bomber losses.
-Their aircraft were equipped with sophisticated jamming devices that generated either electronic jamming to deceive radar systems or acoustic interference to disrupt German air defense communications.
+Their aircraft were equipped with sophisticated jamming devices that generated either electronic jamming to deceive radar systems or acoustic interference to disrupt German air defence communications.